UK Research and Innovation Open Access

 The University holds a block grant from UK Research and Innovation (UKRI) to cover open access costs.

 The fund can only be used where it is necessary to pay the publisher to comply with funder requirements and where the publisher offers a compliant method to do so.

-To reduce the risk of authors being prevented from publishing, a proportion of the funding may be retained each year to ensure that costs can be paid for papers that require a payment in order to be published.
+To reduce the risk of authors being prevented from publishing, a proportion of the funding is usually retained each year to ensure that costs can be paid for papers that require a payment in order to be published.
 In these cases costs will only be paid where the publisher offers a CC-BY licence.

 It should not be assumed that all costs for papers acknowledging UKRI funders can be covered.

 The UKRI funders are: